 Why World Cancer Day is Important

-There is a lot that can be done at an individual, community and policy level with the right strategies for cancer prevention.
-Taking the time to understand what you, your family and community can do to make a difference can have a huge impact on just one person.
+There is a lot that can be done at an individual, community, and policy level with the right strategies for cancer prevention.
+Taking the time to understand what you, your family, and your community can do to make a difference can have a huge impact on just one person.

 For many cancers, there are warning signs and symptoms and the benefits of early detection are indisputable.
 As busy as you may be, taking time to get that check-up and speak with your doctor can help create awareness and peace of mind.

 Talking about cancer can actually help everyone heal

 While cancer can be a difficult topic to address, particularly in some cultures and settings, dealing with the disease openly can improve outcomes at an individual, community, and policy level.
 Knowing where to go for help and being part of a larger support network can help everyone feel part of the solution.